 The highways are listed by name in alphabetical order.
-While you may be used to using highway numbers, nobody in the North will know what you're talking about if you ask
+While you may be used to using highway numbers, few people in the North will know what you're talking about if you ask

 about "Highway 5" or whatever.